Table of Contents

 - The plastic plant can be dangerous if your cat chews and swallow a piece of it

-5. Purina Tidy Cats Breeze Hooded Cat Litter Box System (For Picky Cats)
+5. Purina Tidy Cats Breeze Hooded Cat Litter Box System (Best For Picky Cats)

 This covered cat litter box is for picky cats who aim too high when peeing.
-Constructed of high-quality material, the Purina Tidy Cats litter box is easy to clean and your cat won’t have trouble getting in and out.
-This litter box can be suitable for cats with mobility issues and older cats.
+Constructed of high-quality material, the Purina Tidy Cats litter box is easy to clean, and your cat won’t have trouble getting in and out.
+Therefore, this litter box is suitable for cats with mobility issues, older cats, and even playful kittens.

-There’s an odor control due to the pellet system, which works by separating solids and urine.
-Non-clumping pellets let the urine pass through to the absorbent pad located below, keeping liquids and preventing odor.
-The Breeds litter pads can last for a week for a single cat.
+Another huge perk is the effective odor control due to the pellet system, which works by separating solids and urine.
+Non-clumping pellets let the urine pass through to the absorbent pad below, keeping liquids contained and preventing odor.
+The litter pads are ultra-absorbent and can last a week for a single cat.

 - Made of sturdy plastic